Assemble all ingredients before starting.

 When cool, run a knife gently around the edges, if necessary.
 Remove from the pan with the help of the parchment paper, and chop into squares.
 Store in an air-tight container for up to 3 weeks at room temperature away from light and heat.

 *Can be wrapped in cling wrap or foil, then placed in a zip lock bag and frozen for 3 months or more.
-When thawing, place in refrigerator until thawed then cut into squares to serve.
+When thawing, place in the refrigerator until thawed, then cut into squares to serve.
 Or chop, wrap each piece individually, and then place it in a zip lock and into the freezer for a piece of bite-size fudge whenever you need one!